 - I. Certification/Recertification Monitoring Review Notification - a.
 At least once every three (3) years, the LWDB must certify all comprehensive in their Local Area. - i.
-Said certification includes evaluation and assessment of all comprehensive as well as the onestop delivery system as a whole. - b.
+Said certification includes evaluation and assessment of all comprehensive as well as the

+- b.
 At least 45 regular business days prior to the required certification/recertification time period, the one-stop operator will: - i.
 Make formal request to the LWDB for the one-stop's designated Local Area for the one-stop certification/recertification; - ii.
-Coordinate with the LWDB and arrive at an agreed upon date for the certification/recertification assessment and onsite monitoring review visit to occur; - c.
+Coordinate with the LWDB and arrive at an agreed upon date for the certification/recertification assessment and onsite monitoring review visit to occur. - c.
 At least 30 regular business days prior to the onsite monitoring review visit, the LWDB will provide formal notice to the one-stop operator(s) confirming the onsite monitoring review date and that provides the following: - 1.
-An agenda;

-- 2. Scope of the review; - 3.
+An agenda; - 2.
+Scope of the review; - 3.
 Timeline of the review; and - 4.
 A self-assessment request, providing the Certification Evaluation Criteria contained within Attachment A of this policy. - d.
 If a new one-stop operator is procured, the LWDB will perform a recertification of the existing one-stop within 90 regular business days of the new one-stop operator's contractual start date. - II.
+One-Stop Self-Assessment

-One-Stop Self-Assessment - Prior to the onsite monitoring review visit, the one-stop operator must: - a.
+Prior to the onsite monitoring review visit, the one-stop operator must:

+- a.
 Conduct a self-assessment of the one-stop that includes engagement of and solicitation of input from all program partners utilizing the Certification Evaluation Criteria provided by the LWDB. - b.
 At least 15 regular business days prior to the onsite monitoring review visit, provide a formal response to the LWDB that includes the following: - i.
 Confirmation of the date of the onsite monitoring review; - ii.
 A completed self-assessment; and - iii.
 A brief narrative demonstrating how the one-stop meets the quality indicators for the three (3) quality standards identified in this policy, to- wit: WIOA Sec.
 121(e) Center programs and programmatic access; WIOA Sec.
 188 and the Americans with Disabilities Act of 1990 (42 U.S.C.
 12101 et seq.)
 Center physical access; and WIOA Sec.
 116 Center effectiveness. - c.
 Circumstances may dictate an announcement of the certification assessment to be shorter than 30 regular business days.
 These exceptions are expected to be used sparingly and will be arranged in consultation with the one-stop operator(s). - d.
 If a new one-stop operator is procured, the LWDBs will perform a recertification of the respective one-stop center in their Local Area within 90 regular business days of the new one-stop operator's contractual start date. - III.
 Onsite Review, Evaluation and Monitoring Report - a.
-The LWDB will conduct the onsite review as outlined in this policy utilizing the Certification Evaluation Criteria and Assessment Measures prescribed in the One-Stop Career Center Certification Checklist approved by the GWDB and included as Attachment A of this policy. - b.
+The LWDB will conduct the onsite review as outlined in this policy utilizing the Certification Evaluation Criteria and Assessment Measures prescribed in the One-stop Career Center Certification Checklist approved by the GWDB and included as Attachment A of this policy. - b.
 At the conclusion of the onsite review, the LWDB will coordinate an exit meeting that will provide a summary of the review.
-Additional technical assistance based on the review may be requested and coordinated by the one-stop operator, if needed. - c.
-Not later than 30 regular business days following the certification assessment exit meeting, the LWDB will issue a monitoring report to the one-stop operator(s) explicitly stating the determination of the one-stop certification evaluation, summarizing the results of the certification assessment, identifying any areas of concern, recommendations, positive practices, findings, and/or required corrective actions, as applicable, and include the appeals process as prescribed below. - IV.
-Determinations: - The LWDB will provide a determination within the monitoring report that will explicitly state one of the following determinations: - a.
-Provisional certification/recertification: If there are findings, the LWDB may issue a provisional certification/recertification that includes an appropriate corrective action plan and specified timeframe in which the one-stop operator has to remedy said finding(s) and achieve established standards. - Findings are identified as issues or practices not compliant with federal laws, regulations, guidance, and/or state policies and procedures.
-Each finding will have a corresponding required action identifying the steps necessary to resolve the finding.
-If the required action for an ADA finding is not completed by the response due date identified in the monitoring report, a plan of action to resolve the finding should be developed and included in the one-stop operator's response.
+Additional technical assistance based on the review may be requested and coordinated by the one-stop operator, if needed.

+c.
+Not later than 30 regular business days following the certification assessment exit meeting, the LWDB will issue a monitoring report to the one-stop operator(s) explicitly stating the determination of the one-stop certification evaluation, summarizing the results of the certification assessment, identifying any areas of concern, recommendations, positive practices, findings, and/or required corrective actions, as applicable, and include the appeals process as prescribed below.